Bárbula Tunnel

 Bárbula Tunnel (Spanish: Túnel de Bárbula) is a partly-constructed railway tunnel in Venezuela.
 It is between Las Trincheras and Naguanagua in Carabobo state.

 The tunnel has a length of 7.8 km (4.8 mi), which makes it the longest in South America.

-The tunnel is part of a line under construction between the sea port city of Puerto Cabello, Carabobo State, and the crossroads town of La Encrucijada, Aragua State.
+The tunnel is part of a projected line between the sea port city of Puerto Cabello, Carabobo State, and the crossroads town of La Encrucijada, Aragua State.
 Tunnels are required to provide a low gradient route through the mountains of the Venezuelan Coastal Range.

 Bárbula Tunnel takes its name from Bárbula, a locality near Naguanagua.

 Geology

 Granitic rocks are typical of the geology of the area, but clay and alluvium, requiring special ground improvement, have been described as being characteristic of the tunnel.

 History of the project

 In the 19th century the Puerto Cabello and Valencia Railway was built along a similar route between Valencia and the coast.
-The tunnels on this line were short, and a rack section was used to deal with the gradients near Bárbula.
+By following a river, the engineers were able to keep the tunnels on this line short, but they felt obliged to use a rack section to deal with the difficult gradients near Bárbula.
 The railway closed after World War II and traffic moved to road.
-Interest in railways revived in the country in the late 20th century.